edelstone/actionverb.com/working-at-action-verb.md

 your state of residence), and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
 We want your family to be healthy.

+Our benefits are provided through TriNet, a company who represents over 100,000 worksite employees and negotiates on our behalf with the insurance carriers to get you the best rates and widest coverage options.
+If you don't like the specific healthcare plan we provide for your state, you can upgrade or downgrade to a different plan via TriNet's portal.

 We expect to add 401(k) and employee stock ownership options in the future.